veg/CAPHEINE/README.md

    - [RELAX](https://hyphy.org/methods/selection-methods/#RELAX)
 7. Collate and summarize results for all genes and analyses ([`DRHIP`](https://github.com/veg/drhip))

+While CAPHEINE is not an official nf-core pipeline, it benefits from the nf-core ecosystem in several ways:

+- **Development Standards**: Built using the nf-core template and follows nf-core best practices
+- **Modular Design**: Uses the nf-core module system for maintainability
+- **Containerization**: Leverages BioContainers for reproducible analyses
+- **Testing Framework**: Utilizes nf-test for pipeline validation

+This relationship allows CAPHEINE to maintain high standards of code quality and interoperability while allowing flexibility for the development roadmap and scope of the pipeline.
+Current scope is focused on viral non-recombinant data, but the pipeline is designed to be flexible and can be extended to other types of data.

 ## Usage

 First, ensure that you have Nextflow (version 24.04.2 or later) installed on your system.
 You can follow the [Nextflow installation guide](https://www.nextflow.io/docs/latest/getstarted.html#installation) to get started.